thjread/thjread-blog/posts/2020-03-09-getting-started-category-theory.markdown

 ### Physics, Topology, Logic and Computation: A Rosetta Stone --- John Baez

 If you're like me, you'll want to get excited about the subject before wading through a couple hundred pages of textbook.
-This paper is perfect for that --- it describes how category theory draws strong analogies between different areas of physics, maths and computer science, all assuming no prerequisites.
+This paper is perfect for that --- it describes how category theory draws beautiful analogies between different areas of physics, maths and computer science, all assuming no prerequisites.

 Available from John Baez's website [here](http://math.ucr.edu/home/baez/rosetta/rose3.pdf).

 ### Category Theory for Programmers --- Bartosz Milewski

 The first part of this is one of the best gentle introductions to category theory that I know of.
-He tries to avoid too much mathematical notation and technical detail, and instead gives intuition with beautiful drawings and keeps things grounded with snippets of Haskell code.
+He tries to avoid too much mathematical notation and technical detail, and instead gives intuition with cute drawings and keeps things grounded with snippets of Haskell code.
 If you have a formal training in mathematics you might prefer the next item on the list; on the other hand if you want to learn category theory in order to understand Haskell then this might be the only thing you need to read.

 Can be read online [here](https://bartoszmilewski.com/2014/10/28/category-theory-for-programmers-the-preface/) --- that page also links to a pdf version, a hardcover book and a series of YouTube videos.